Learn to Meditate: Popular Types of Meditation (for Beginners)

 Pay attention to anything that may come up in your mind, however small or illogical or seemingly insignificant.
 There is no judgment.
+It doesn’t need to make sense.
 You may both still be learning how to communicate with each other.

 Take your time and keep asking your question.
 Let it clarify.

-You can ask them what they want you to know.
+You ask them again what they want you to know.

 You both breathe in unison and you feel clarity coming to you.